ColormaticStudios/quality-godot-first-person-2/README.md

 Move with WASD, space to jump, shift to sprint, C to crouch.

 **FEATURES:**
+- Extremely configurable
 - In-air momentum
 - Motion smoothing
 - FOV smoothing
 - Movement animations
 - Crouching
 - Sprinting
 - 2 crosshairs/reticles, one is animated (more to come?)
 - Controller/GamePad support (enabled through code, see wiki)
+- In-editor tools (enable editable children to use)

 If you make a cool game with this addon, I would love to hear about it!